lehmamic/AspNetCore-ReferenceSolution/README.md

 ### Features

+* Proxy config to backend on port 5000
 * Correlation Id Interceptor (always adds a correlation id to the requests)
 * Date Http Interceptor (make sure Date properties are Date objects)
 * Translation with ngx-translate